 Most of the material is delivered through DVD lessons and discussion interaction with the students.
 It can take up to 4 years to complete the curriculum depending on the prison.

-As with students in other seminaries, the prisoners take tests, have rigorous homework assignments, and write papers demonstrating careful research and reflection.
+As with students in other Bible colleges, the prisoners take tests, have rigorous homework assignments, and write papers demonstrating careful research and reflection.
 And these accomplishments are significant, considering that some of the prisoner participants previously didn’t even make it past the seventh grade.
 Some allowances are made for those with lower literacy levels: tests may be taken orally, and prisoners often study in groups to help one another with reading.

 Upon completion of all 16 courses students receive a Certificate in Christian Leadership Studies.